quantopian/quantopian-drafts/data-history-draft.md

 ### Constraints

-Frequency of one day and above (i.e., '1d', '2d', '1W','1M', etc.) have a limit of being with in the date range of the backtest. e.g. if the algo range was from 2011-01-01 to 2011-12-01, the limit for a frequency of '1D' would be 252, the limit for a frequency of '2D' would be 176, for '1M' would be 12, etc.
+Frequency of one day and above (i.e., '1d', '2d', '1W','1M', etc.) have a limit of being within the date range of the backtest. e.g. if the simulation date range was from 2011-01-01 to 2011-12-31, the limit for bar_count at a frequency of '1D' would be 252, the limit for a frequency of '2D' would be 176, for '1M' would be 12, etc.

-In minute mode, so that an algorithm does not consume too much memory, minute mode is limited to 2000 minutes.
+In minute simulations, the number of data points in a history is limited to 2000, so that an algorithm does not consume too much memory.
-The minutes are counted by the product of the frequency and the count. i.e. both `data.history(bar_count=2000, frequency='1m', field='price')` and `data.history(bar_count=1000, frequency='2m', field='price')`
-are at the max.
+The data points are counted by taking the product of the frequency and the count. i.e. both `data.history(bar_count=2000, frequency='1m', field='price')` and `data.history(bar_count=1000, frequency='2m', field='price')` are at the max.